giocomai/castarter/README.md

 One of the first issues that appear when starting a text mining or web scraping project relates to the issue of managing files and folder.
-`castarter2` defaults to an opinionated folder structure that should work for most projects.
+`castarter` defaults to an opinionated folder structure that should work for most projects.
 It also facilitates downloading files (skipping previously downloaded files) and ensuring consistent and unique matching between a downloaded html, its source url, and data extracted from them.
 Finally, it facilitates archiving and backuping downloaded files and